Disposing of Old Medications

 Unfortunately, some kids today (just like kids of yesteryear) are interested in mind-altering substances.
 Having extra medicines piling up makes it easier to remove a few here and there without being noticed.

 And expiration dates… I know those dates might be a bit more conservative than necessary, but some chemicals really do break down over time or when stored in humid conditions, as bathrooms often are.
 But what do you do with old medications that you don’t need anymore?

 What NOT To Do

 On the Internet, I have found disposal suggestions that are NOT approved (or even legal) in the state of Washington.

 They recommend flushing unwanted medicines down the toilet or mixing them with unpalatable substances, like used cat litter, in a plastic bag for disposal.
 The idea here is to keep unauthorized humans from eating the pills.
 But, unlike diamonds, plastic bags are not forever.
 Sooner or later those medicines can become available to local wildlife and fish.
 The contents can leach into the ground and contaminate the water supply for not only them, but humans as well.

 This begs the question: How do salmon react to Prozac?
 What happens to deer on hormone replacement therapy?
 Raccoons on Viagra?
 Skunks on Ritilan?
 The mind boggles.

 In a growing number of states, there are designated medicine return locations in pharmacies and government buildings.
-You can look up disposal sites for King and Snohomish Counties in Washington state.

 If you don’t live in one of these counties, you can do an Internet search on “medication take back” and input the name of your county and state to find a location.
 Don’t despair if your area doesn’t offer drop off locations yet.
 The Drug Enforcement Agency hosts occasional Drug Take Back events and some drug manufacturers offer mailing containers for customers to use to return unwanted medications.
 Check their website to see if any events are planned for the near future in your area.